microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 </p>

 9. Add ADC, VREF, USART and RTC peripherals to the project .
-* Click on Resource Management [MCC], located on top side of the window.
+* Click on Project Resources, located on top side of the window.
-* To add peripherals to the project, select ADC, VREF, RTC, USART	 under Device Resources and by clicking on (+) button as shown in Fig 13.
+* To add peripherals to the project, select ADC, VREF, RTC, USART under Device Resources---> under Drivers, by clicking on (+) button as shown in Fig 13.
-* All selected peripherals should show up under Peripherals in Project Resources.
+* All selected peripherals should be in Project Resources.

 <p align="center">
   <img width=auto height=auto src="images/peripheral-list.png">